toeb/cmakepp/README.md

 # <a name="objects"></a>Objects

 Objects are an extension of the maps.
+I split up maps and objects because objects are a lot slower (something like 2x-3x slower) and if you do not need objects you should not use them (handling 1000s of maps is already slow enough).

+However I hope that soon CMake will provide the functionality needed to make all this faster.

+## Functions
-These are the functions which are available:
+These are the basic functions which are available (there are more which all use these basic ones):
 ```
 new([Constructor]) returns a ref to a object
 obj_get(obj)